callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 The ``ament`` family of CLI tools are used for CMake-based software development with ROS 2.
 Ament ships with a collection of CLI programs that can help users write code that meet the ROS 2 coding standards.
-Using these tools can greatly increase development velocity and help users write ROS applications and core code that meet the doc:`the ROS project's coding standards <../../The-ROS2-Project/Contributing/Code-Style-Language-Versions>`.
+Using these tools can greatly increase development velocity and help users write ROS applications and core code that meet `the ROS project's coding standards <../../The-ROS2-Project/Contributing/Code-Style-Language-Versions>`.
 We recommend that ROS developers familiarize themselves with these tools and use them before submitting their final pull requests.

 Prerequisites